KelvinJC/vmbloggr/README.md

 To access the Django Admin UI visit ```http://127.0.0.1:8000/admin```

+#### Credentials and .env files:
+No credentials should be stored in code repositories! <br>
+They belong in .env files which must be kept secret and remain local to the appropriate context (e.g. dev, test or prod).

+The admin credentials above as well as the .env file in this project were committed to the repo in this unique case to facilitate your ease in spinning up the dockerised app.

 ### Automated tests.
 Tests are pretty important.
 To aid test-driven development, ```vmbloggr``` comes with a test suite in each app. <br>
+Tests have been written for each endpoint of the API.
-To run all tests, navigate to the src directory and run the commands to initiate django tests<br>
+To run all tests, at the moment, it is preferable to run the project locally i.e without starting the docker containers.

+1. Navigate to the ```src``` directory

 ```
 cd src
 ```

-then
+2. Run the relevant django management command to initiate all current django tests<br>

 ```
 python manage.py test